Jun 30, 2020 Jambo

 • Stakeholder commitments

-• Traceability: Choose software that shows links between communications, issues, commitments and tasks.
-This ability helps you build a full understanding of your stakeholders and your projects.
-A quality SRM can help with project traceability by allowing you to easily show the steps your team took to try and resolve a stakeholder issue.
-To learn more about the importance of traceability and stakeholder engagement, check out our blog!
+• Traceability: Choose software that shows links between communications, issues, commitments, and tasks.
+This ability helps you fully understand your stakeholders and your projects.
+A quality SRM can help with project traceability by allowing you to easily show the steps your team took to resolve a stakeholder issue.

 User-friendly SRM software made with collaboration in mind will make it easy to understand who your team is talking to, how they have been engaging and what has been said or promised without having to send an email to find out.

-What to Look for?
+What to look for?

-• Easy to Use: Choose an SRM built with the end-user in mind.
+• Easy to use: Choose an SRM built with the end-user in mind.
 Does it look easy to use and learn?
 Will it make your job easier?
-If the software is clunky or complex, adoption rates will be low and ultimately the software will fail.
+If the software is clunky or complex, adoption rates will be low, and ultimately, the software will fail.

-What to Look for?
+What to look for?

 Risk 1